U.S., UK want financial services as part of trade pact

 But working groups from the U.S.-EU business coalition are already looking at market access barriers and regulatory issues related to insurers and banks and considering comments from companies, a U.S. business official said.

-Talks on the free-trade pact are expected to begin in July, although no dates have been announced yet.
+Talks on the free-trade pact are expected to begin in July, although no dates have been announced.

-Britain hopes the upcoming Group of Eight summit meeting in Northern Ireland in June could help set the stage.
+Britain hopes the Group of Eight summit meeting in Northern Ireland in June can help set the stage.

 "We think it might be sensible drawing the world's attention to the importance of (the trade pact) before, during or after the G8 summit ... that might be a good time to get it all going," Westmacott said.